bulongo/What-Todo3/README.md

 2. Open terminal and change into the What-Todo folder.
 3. Type npm install.
 4. Type nodemon to start running app.
+5. Open your web browser if it does not automatically open to app.
+6. go to localhost:3001.